Brighton Lifeboat Station: History

 The first lifeboat to be placed at Brighton was a 22-foot long lifeboat, one of 31 built by Henry Greathead of South Shields, from his design of 1789 known as the Original.
 It had been placed at Newhaven in 1803, but this type of lifeboat was designed to work in the shallow waters off the east coast of England, and was not well liked at Newhaven.

 Previously funded by Mr. John Godlee, with a £50 donation from Lloyd's of London, and with both parties in agreement, the boat was transferred to Brighton, arriving in 1909.
 No service records have been found, other than in 1816, the boat was reported to have 'rotted away'.

-The Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), the forerunner of the RNLI, first opened a lifeboat station in Brighton in 1825.
+The Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), the forerunner of the RNLI, established a lifeboat station in Brighton in 1825.
 The lifeboat for this station was kept in a cave, close to the Chain Pier.
 The service operated from this cave until 1837, when the construction of the Madeira sea-wall and Madeira Drive was completed.
 At that time, the RNIPLS lifeboat was withdrawn.

 However, 1837 saw the introduction of a series of private lifeboats, operated by Brighton Humane Society, Brighton Town Council, and Mr. John Wright, the latter using a boat formerly operated by the Humane Society.